FastEndpoints/FastEndpoints/Src/Documentation/wiki/Validation.md

 # request dto validation
-request validation is done using [FluentValidation](https://fluentvalidation.net/) rules.
-FastEndpoints uses a customized version of the fluentvalidations library *(which is allowed by it's apache v2 license)* but the api for the end user is the same. please refer to the fluentvalidations website if you haven't used it before. the built-in validation is provided by the `FastEndpoints.Validation` package. make sure to import it first *(or add a global using statement in program.cs)* before writing any validators.
+request validation is done using [FluentValidation](https://fluentvalidation.net/) rules. please refer to the FluentValidation website if you haven't used it before. just make sure to import it first *(or add a `global using FluentValidation;` in program.cs)* before writing any validators. you don't need to install the FluentValidation package as it's automatically brought in by FastEndpoints.

+simply write your validators by inheriting the `Validator<TRequest>` base class like below. you don't need to register your validators with the DI container. that is automatically taken care of by FastEndpoints.

 **request dto**
 ```csharp